Key Concept

 The reality is that these scans would be incredibly time consuming if done manually, to the point where it would be nearly impossible for teams to identify and patch all vulnerabilities as they are introduced.
 Automating continuous vulnerability assessments through the use of tools or software to identify weaknesses and external threats.

-Why Should Organizations Conduct an SVA?
+Why Should Organizations Conduct a Security Vulnerability Assessment?

 Security vulnerability assessments help organizations identify and reduce potential points of unauthorized access in their networks – both internal and external.
 SVA can help to reduce the likelihood of an attacker being able breach security.